2024 Wisconsin Senate election: District 20

 Incumbent Republican Duey Stroebel was drawn into the 8th district as a result of redistricting, while Dan Feyen was drawn into this district from the 18th due to redistricting.
 One other Republican filed to run against Feyen, former Republican representative and election denier Timothy Ramthun.
 In the primary, Ramthun ran to the right of Feyen, supporting removing ballot drop boxes from the state and opposing incumbent Republican leadership in the state legislature, garnering the support of figures such as Mike Lindell.
 Feyen ran with the support of Republican legislative leadership in the legislature, gaining the endorsements of majority leader Devin LeMahieu and U.S. congressmen Glenn Grothman and Scott Fitzgerald, as well as gaining the support of the conservative PAC "Stronger Wisconsin Fund", which sent out fliers and other material in opposition to Ramthun's candidacy.
 Ramthun also garnered controversy during the campaign when he shared content on social media which threatened violence against Feyen.
 While some Republicans feared Ramthun could defeat Feyen, Feyen defeated Ramthun by 29 points.
-He advanced to the general election, where he defeated Democrat Michael Rapp.
+He advanced to the general election, where he defeated Democrat Michael Rapp by a 40-point margin.